A complete Bitbucket overview for modern teams in 2026

 So, should your team be using Bitbucket?
 It's a fantastic choice for professional development teams, especially if you're already using other Atlassian products.
 The deep integration with Jira is a huge plus, and its built-in CI/CD and collaboration tools make it a solid platform for managing your code.

-The goal isn’t to replace Bitbucket, but to add to it.
-While Bitbucket is managing your code, you need another solution to manage and share your company’s knowledge. eesel AI can act as that smart layer, connecting your development knowledge with your support team so everyone has the answers they need, right when they need them.
+The goal isn't to replace Bitbucket, but to add to it.
+While Bitbucket is managing your code, you can use another solution to further enhance how you share your company's knowledge. eesel AI can act as that smart layer, connecting your development knowledge with your support team so everyone has the answers they need, right when they need them.

-Don’t let valuable information stay locked away in your code repositories.
+Don’t let valuable information stay locked away.
 Try eesel AI for free to bring all your company’s knowledge together, help out your frontline support, and give your entire team the right answers in seconds.

 Frequently asked questions